garshom/nexmo-api-sms-application/README.md

 ## Nexmo API Configuration

-Nexmo provides an API_KEY in the form (521e5gy8) and a SECRET_KEY in the form (4b9j27bd50c534b), configure your Nexmo API key from public_html/process_sms.php file
+Nexmo provides an API_KEY and a SECRET_KEY, configure your Nexmo API key from public_html/process_sms.php file

 $api_key='REPLACE WITH YOUR NEXMO API_KEY';